OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                     if (args[0].toLowerCase().compareTo("deletequeue")==0)
                     {
-                        // No processing to occur other than deleting the queue. service.deleteQueue("TSPQueue");
+                        // No processing toooccur other than deleting hello queue. service.deleteQueue("TSPQueue");

                         System.out.println("Queue named TSPQueue was deleted.");